Skip to main content

 What is a SEPA transfer?

-What is the Single Euro Payments Area (SEPA) and how is it possible to receive transfers in Euros using this mechanism.
+What the Single Euro Payments Area (SEPA) is and how it is possible to receive transfers in euros through this method.

 belo avatar